 Montessori early childhood educational programs

-- Assists the Lead Toddler Teacher with supervision and preparation of age-appropriate lessons and activities, snacks, and nap mats
+- Assisting with preparation of age-appropriate lessons and activities

 - Diapering/bathroom assistance

-- Outdoor activities in various weather and regular walks pushing wagons/strollers
+- Outdoor activities in various weather and neighborhood walks pushing wagons/strollers

 - Guiding/Assisting toddlers with outdoor clothing